C2SP/C2SP/age-plugin.md

       that is only encrypted to a single recipient stanza.
   - Plugins MUST NOT send duplicate labels, and MUST NOT send a `labels` command more than once.
-  - The order of labels in the command is undefined.
-Clients MUST treat them as a set.
+  - The order of labels in the command is irrelevant.
+Clients MUST treat them as an unordered set.
-  - Response is `(ok)`.
+  - Response is `(ok)` or an error.
   - The plugin SHOULD send this command as early as it can, to avoid any expensive computations required to generate the recipient stanzas if the client is going to raise an error (because the label set does not match those associated with